 The Annual Scarlet Sails

-If you’re ever in St. Petersburg during the White Nights of summer, the Annual Scarlet Sails is one thing you won’t want to miss (but even if you want to don’t worry, you’ll see it happening because it’s one of the most prominent events of the city’s iconic White Nights of Summer).
+If you’re ever in St. Petersburg during the White Nights of summer, the Annual Scarlet Sails is one thing you won’t want to miss (but even if you want to don’t worry, you’ll see it happening because you can see it from pretty much everywhere in the city and it’s something everyone talks about).

 Scarlet Sails, or ‘Alye Parusa’, is like the senior prom for the entire city, originally celebrating high school graduates, but now it’s a party for everyone.
 The highlight of the celebration includes a majestic ship with scarlet sails gliding along the Neva River with a majestic white night background.